ibm-cloud-docs/Backup/install-backup-client-linux.md

    If you didn't log in to this server with this user name before, you are presented a message about the authenticity of the host.
 You are also asked whether you want to continue.
 Reply with **yes** to continue.
    {:note}

-6. You are prompted to enter the password unless you set up [ssh](#x3574365){:term} keys for accessing this server before.
+6. You are prompted to enter the password unless you set up ssh keys for accessing this server before.

 ## Updating the OS to prepare for the installation (RHEL only)